+Duguid has three cats, two dogs, a parrot and a teddy bear hamster.
+She says she feels good knowing that her fundraising efforts are helping other animals.
 "Hopefully I'll be remembered as the lady that had the heart for the Ontario SPCA," she says.
 "Animals do so much for us."
 Duguid wasn't alone when she walked for animals on the weekend of September 22-23, 2018.
 Over 1,000 participants came together in 13 communities across the province, raising over \$300,000 to support animal wellness programs and services.
 More than just a fundraising walk, the Friends for Life!
 Walk is a fun-filled day that offers something for everyone.
 "Thanks to the generous support of animal welfare champions, vulnerable animals are given the second chance they deserve," says Jennifer Hughes, Manager, Ontario SCPA Sudbury & District Animal Centre.
 "By fundraising for the Friends for Life!
 Walk, you're making life-saving work possible."
-For more information, visit friendsforlifewalk.ca.
-FOLLOW US iAdopt for the Holidays helps thousands of animals find loving homes

-Over 3,600 animals from participating SPCAs and Humane Societies across Canada found their forever homes during the 2018 iAdopt for the Holidays campaign, and were able to spend the holiday season with their new families.
-At Ontario SPCA animal centres across the province, close to 1,300 animals found their forever homes during the campaign. iAdopt for the Holidays, supported by Royal Canin®, kicks off each year on November 1 and runs until December 31 at participating SPCAs, Humane Societies and rescue groups nationwide.
+For more information, visit friendsforlifewalk.ca iAdopt for the Holidays helps thousands of animals find loving homes was adopted at the Ontario SPCA Orangeville & District Animal Centre Over 3,600 animals from participating SPCAs and Humane Societies across Canada found their forever homes during the 2018 iAdopt for the Holidays campaign, and were able to spend the holiday season with their new families.
+At Ontario SPCA animal centres across the province, close to 1,300 animals found their forever homes during the campaign. iAdopt for the Holidays, supported by Royal Canin[®], kicks off each year on November 1 and runs until December 31 at participating SPCAs, Humane Societies and rescue groups nationwide.
 The goal is to place as many animals as possible into loving homes.
 Everyone who adopted a pet from a participating organization was entered into a contest to win free pet food for a year, courtesy of Royal Canin[®] Canada.
 The lucky winner was Melissa St. Louis from Ingleside.
 Her cat, Luna, is enjoying her prize!
 "Nothing brings joy to a home like the love of an adopted animal who has found a family to call their own," says Elizabeth Westover, Manager, Ontario SPCA Provincial Education & Animal Centre.
 "With people having time off from work and being home together as a family, the holidays are a great time to welcome a new furry companion and help them get settled."
-For more information, visit iadopt.ca
+WATCH VIDEO For more information, visit iadopt.ca

-News Updates in Animal Welfare News Updates in Animal Welfare Disease surveillance protected shelter animals during H3N2 outbreak
+Disease surveillance protected shelter animals during H3N2 outbreak